NassimNatA/MechaCar_Statistical_Analysis/README.md

 ## T-Test Results
 - Below is an example of the T-test results for Lot 3, the lot with the variance exceeding the accepted variance from MechaCar.
 By looking at its p-value with p = 0.0416 which is lower that 0.05.
 In this case, the null hypothesis can be rejected and we can conclude that there is a significantly differences between the suspension coil data set mean and its population mean as supported by the amount of variance since in this Lot from the summary statistics above.
 ![alt_text](https://github.com/NassimNatA/MechaCar_Statistical_Analysis/blob/main/D3.png)

+## Study Design: MechaCar vs Competition
+A statistical study that can quantify how the MechaCar performs against the competition would be the following:
+- What metric or metrics are you going to test?

+Safety rating between MechaCar and top electric car company on the market in order to determine safety evaluations between competitors as a highly regarded aspect of marketing for vehicles.

+- What is the null hypothesis or alternative hypothesis?
+The null hypothesis (H0) is that the safety rating of all vehicles of MechaCar and electric car competitor will remain constant.
+The alternative hypothesis (Ha) is that the safety rating of  vehicles of the different companies will differ.
+- What statistical test would you use to test the hypothesis?
+And why?
+-What data is needed to run the statistical test?